TimHuza/TimHuza/README.md

 I am a junior developer with experience exploring several programming languages, with a strong focus on Python.
 Most of my development work and learning is centered around Python, which has become my preferred language.

 My programming journey began in Roblox Studio, where I learned Lua.
-Although Lua is different from Python,T starting there helped me build a strong foundation in programming concepts.
+Although Lua is different from Python, starting there helped me build a strong foundation in programming concepts.
 Since then I have continued developing my skills primarily in Python and expanding my knowledge through personal projects and experimentation with different technologies.

 ---